go-air/biblio/README.md

 These works, and many more to come, have inspired and informed the software in Go-air, works in progress included.

+## Discussion

+Use [Discussions](https://github.com/go-air/biblio/discussions) to discuss ideas and link to related Go projects.

+## Adding Interesting works.

-Feel free to contribute by filing an issue: what would you suggest?
+[Use issues](https://github.com/go-air/biblio/issues) to propose adding interesting works.
+What would you suggest?

 ## Model Checking